HamzLDN/Partial-WAF/README.md

 # Partial-WAF

 Partial (WAF) aims to heavily focus on detecting threats in real time and defending against it.
-Aimed to be user friendly for small sites trying to have extra security.
+Aimed to be user friendly and anyone can use it!

 ## Visuals
 ```http://localhost:278```